MicrosoftDocs/cpp-docs/docs/standard-library/nonexistent-local-time.md

 # `nonexistent_local_time` class

-Represents the error thrown when a `local_time` is converted to a `sys_time` but the result would be a time that doesn't exist.
+Represents the error thrown when a `local_time` is converted to a `sys_time` and the result is a time that doesn't exist.

 ## Syntax